All Episodes

 That's inflation.

-And here, this is uh July 4 July 14th.
+And here, this is July 14th.

-I went back and looked at the New Yorker from July 14th of 2008, in which we are treated to Obama's response to 9-11 as published in the Hyde Park Herald, September 19th of 2001 in Chicago.
+I went back and looked at the New Yorker from July 14th of 2008, in which we are treated to Obama's response to 9-11 as published in the Hyde Park Herald September 19th of 2001 in Chicago.

 I must also hope that we as a nation draw some measure of wisdom from this tragedy.